Onion Red Of Genova (Allium cepa L.) (Bag) – Franchi Sementi

 Approximate seeds quantity:@7000

-Sow: from March - July
+Sow: from February - July

-Cabbage San Michelle (Bag) – Franchi Sementi
+Cabbage Copenhague (Bag) – Franchi Sementi

-Sow: from May - end July
+Sow: from May - July

 Partnership plant: Chard, Cucumber, Bean, Lettuce, Pepper, Pea,